The Gig Economy’s Political Reckoning Has Arrived

 7. What’s next?

-In the U.S., the House of Representatives has passed a bill, supported by President Joe Biden, to change federal labor law to count more gig workers as employees.
+In the U.S., the House of Representatives passed a bill, supported by President Joe Biden, to change federal labor law to count more gig workers as employees.
 The uncertain prospects facing all sides on such proposals have spurred some executives and union leaders to discuss legislation on the state level that would extend some new benefits to gig workers and create some form of union representation for them without making them full-fledged employees.
 But there are steep hurdles.
 For one, federal laws restrict collective bargaining by contractors and also limit what states can do legislatively on union rights for employees.
 And both sides see outcomes to be anxious about.

 8. What are the worries?

 Labor advocates worry that creating an intermediate category would make it easier for companies that currently classify workers as full employees to shove their staff into that bucket instead.
-Following the passage of Prop 22, the grocery giant Albertsons Cos. announced it would be replacing drivers, who were classified as employees, with gig workers, reinforcing unions’ fears that the contract model will spread.
+Following the passage of Prop 22, the grocery giant Albertsons Cos. announced it would replace drivers, who were classified as employees, with gig workers, reinforcing unions’ fears that the contract model will spread.
 A proposed compromise in Connecticut to create a system of gig worker “sectoral bargaining” over recommended industrywide rules, without making the workers employees, took fire from some companies and labor groups.
 It was opposed by Uber in part because it didn’t specifically designate the workers as contractors, and then was shelved after the AFL-CIO weighed in privately with concerns about how it could affect the group’s nationwide advocacy.
-A similar proposal in New York fizzled in June after some labor advocates objected to draft language restricting strikes and pre-empting existing protections, but its sponsor says she plans to work with the critics and develop a new version.
+A similar proposal in New York fizzled in June after some labor advocates objected to draft language restricting strikes and pre-empting existing protections, but its sponsor said she planned to work with the critics and develop a new version.

 9. Is this just a U.S. fight?